Github4Aaron/Django-Portfolio/README.md

 ## Getting Started

-To see the portfolio:
-1- Clone the repository,
+1. Clone the repository,
 ```shell
 git clone git@github.com:Github4Aaron/django-personal-porfolio.git
 ```
-2- CD into the directory making sure you are at the same level as the manage.py file.
+2. CD into the directory making sure you are at the same level as the manage.py file.
 ```shell
 cd path/to/project
 ```
-3- Run the Django.
+3. Run the Django.
 ```shell
 python3 manage.py runserver
 ```